Joe Charboneau: "Super Joe"

 Charboneau broke out in 1979 with a .352 average for the Indians' AA team in Chattanooga, pacing the Southern League.

 In 1980, it looked like Charboneau was headed up to AAA Charleston—until Indians' slugger Andre Thornton was felled by a knee injury, giving Joe his shot at the big leagues.

-Trouble continued to follow him; while in Mexico for an exhibition game on March 8, a crazed fan stuck Charboneau with a pen knife.
-The knife penetrated four inches and hit a rib, but Charboneau played his first regular-season game just over a month later, on April 11.
+Trouble continued to follow him; while in Mexico for an exhibition game on March 8, a crazed fan stuck Charboneau with a Bic pen.
+The pen penetrated four inches and hit a rib, but Charboneau played his first regular-season game just over a month later, on April 11.
 (The assailant was duly arrested and fined 50 pesos.
 "That's $2.27 for stabbing a person," Charboneau said.)

 Charboneau soon became a fan favorite.
 Long before Dennis Rodman came on the scene, Charboneau became known for dyeing his hair, as well as his unusual way of consuming beer: through his nose.
 Other stories emerged about how he did his own dental work and fixed a broken nose with a pair of pliers and a few shots of Jack Daniel's whiskey, stood out; by mid-season, Charboneau was the subject of a song, "Go Joe Charboneau", that reached #3 on the local charts.

 Despite a few nagging injures late in the season, Charboneau played 131 games in 1980, splitting time between left field and designated hitter.
 His .289 average coupled with 23 home runs and 87 RBI (leading the team in both categories) earned Charboneau the American League Rookie of the Year award, making him the first Indian to claim the award since Chris Chambliss in 1971.